Uitgelogd

 Here’s how it works

-The exporter sends all the trade documents, along with collection instructions, to their bank, which then forwards these documents to the importer’s bank.
-The importer receives the trade documents after having paid the amount due or after having accepted the bill of exchange as per the collection terms.
-Watch the video below for a run-down of the steps.
+2. The exporter sends all the documents, along with collection instructions, to their bank, which then forwards these documents to the importer’s bank.

 Good to know

-The use of a Documentary Collection is governed by international regulations published by the International Chamber of Commerce (ICC).
-These rules are laid down in the Uniform Rules for Collections (URC 522), a copy of which can be ordered from ICC.
-There are different types of a Documentary Collection.
+• The use of a Documentary Collection is governed by international regulations published by the International Chamber of Commerce (ICC).
+These rules are laid down in the Uniform Rules for Collections (URC 522), a copy of which can be ordered from ICC .

+• There are different types of Documentary Collection.
 See the frequently asked questions at the bottom of the page for the full list.

-A Documentary Collection does not include payment security, meaning that the importer is not under an obligation to pay or accept the trade documents.
-The exporter is exposed to the risk of the importer not being able or willing to pay while the goods have already shipped.
-With a Documentary Collection, there is a chance of trade documents get lost in the post (‘lost in transit risk’).
+• A Documentary Collection is not a guarantee of payment.
+The importer is under no obligation to pay or accept the documents.
+The exporter bears the risk of the importer not being able or willing to pay while the goods have already shipped.

-ABN AMRO cannot be held liable for this risk, except if ABN AMRO made a demonstrable mistake when sending the documents.
-When sending trade documents to ABN AMRO, please give clear delivery instructions to your postal carrier.
-Make sure your documents are physically delivered in at the relevant ABN AMRO branch and not at a service point, when the ABN AMRO branch is closed for example.
+• When sending trade documents to ABN AMRO, please give clear delivery instructions to your postal carrier.
+Make sure your documents are physically handed in at the relevant ABN AMRO branch and not at a service point, if the ABN AMRO branch is closed for example.
+ABN AMRO will not collect the documents from a service point and does not accept any responsibility or liability for documents dropped off at a service point.

 Fees

 We charge a collection commission and postage for a Documentary Collection.
-Next to that, we charge for additional services.
-Take a look at our overview of fees and charges .
+We also charge fees for additional services.

 Documentary Collection features

-This is a Documentary Collection
+What is a Documentary Collection?

-A Documentary Collection is a kind of documentary payment product.
-The bank acts as an intermediary.
-The exporter provides all the trade documents and the importer receives the documents against payment of the collection amount or against acceptance of a bill of exchange.
+A Documentary Collection means that the bank acts as an intermediary.
+The exporter provides all the trade documents, and the importer receives the documents once they have paid the collection amount or accepted a bill of exchange.
+Once they have the documents, the importer can usually take receipt of the goods.

 Parties involved